ahmedheshammec/Ollama/README.md

 # Ollama Cheat Sheet

-ThiThis Repo Is for My Personal Notes for Ollama
+This Repo Is for My Personal Notes for Ollama